NotHammer043/CeeTeePee/README.md

 Claims:
 - Raven Claims that me and him did equal amount of work on CTP and tries to cancel the fact that i did majority of the work on CTP

-The following images were taken by Crimsonfied
+The following images were taken by Crimsonfied (His perspective: https://github.com/CrimsonfiedOfficial/My-Perspective/blob/main/README.md)

 ![image](https://github.com/NotHammer043/Random-Stuffs/assets/107131733/ae5518b6-f9a8-41d6-ae2e-aa4305d2ce5d)